lit/lit-element/docs/_guide/styles.md

 ### Define styles in an external stylesheet {#external-stylesheet}

-We strongly recommend static styles, CSS custom properties, or [lit-html's `classMap` or `styleMap` directives](TODO) if you're stying non-host shadow root contents.
+We strongly recommend static styles, CSS custom properties, or [lit-html's `classMap` or `styleMap` directives](TODO) if you're styling non-host shadow root contents.

 However, you can load an external stylesheet into a shadow root with a `<link>` element: